RiverCure/Rivercure-Portal/docs/source/index.rst

    Installation <install>
    How it works <how_it_works>
-   Configure and create initial boilerplate data <configure>
+   Configure and create initial sample data <configure>
    Deploy <deploy>
    Core concepts <core_concepts>
    Authorization <authorization>